DOMARS/vsdriver/vsdriver/testing_a_driver_at_runtime.md

 ### <span id="Configure_test_parameters"></span><span id="configure_test_parameters"></span><span id="CONFIGURE_TEST_PARAMETERS"></span>Step 4: Configure test parameters

 After you select the tests for your test group, you can configure any of the runtime parameters that are passed to the driver tests.
 For example, many of the Device Fundamentals Tests have a parameter *DQ*, which stands for Device Query.
-This is a [Simple Data Evaluation Language](dtf.simple_data_evaluation_language_overview) (SDEL) query.
-The [Windows Driver Test Framework](dtf.portal) provides SDEL as a query language to simplify the task of collecting targets based on attributes or relationships.
+This is a [Simple Data Evaluation Language](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Ff539607(v=vs.85).aspx) (SDEL) query.
+The [Windows Driver Test Framework](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Ff539547(v=vs.85).aspx) provides SDEL as a query language to simplify the task of collecting targets based on attributes or relationships.

 For example, to run the tests for USB devices only, use the device query: class='usb'.
 You can change the value of each test parameter in the test group.